ovh/docs/pages/platform/integrations/prefect_tuto_03_ai_pipeline/guide.en-gb.md

 ## AI pipeline overview

-As a quick overview, hare are the main flows and steps:
+As a quick overview, here are the main flows and steps:

 1. Create a new S3 bucket (object storage) and upload data in it.
 2. Run an AI Training job linked to this data, and train a previously built model.
-3. Once the job is over, receive a notification via email.
+3. Once the job is over, you receive a notification via email.

 The used model will be classic a **PyTorch** model doing image classification.
 If you want to have some details about this model, feel free to look at [our tutorial](https://docs.ovh.com/gb/en/publiccloud/ai/training/tuto-train-first-ml-model/).
-The AI pipeline can be represented as follow:
+The AI pipeline can be represented as follows:

 ![image](images/flows_email_job.png){.thumbnail}